Greece's Attica Bank puts off cash call vote until next month

 “The bank has received interest from foreign funds to take part in the equity offering and is continuing talks aimed at a final deal,” Chairman Yannis Gamvrilis told shareholders.

-Attica has hired UBS UBSN.VX, PriceWaterhouseCoopers and Clayton to find strategic investors to take part in its planned recapitalization.
+Attica has hired UBS, PriceWaterhouseCoopers and Clayton to find strategic investors to take part in its planned recapitalisation.

 Gamvrilis told Reuters a mix of more than six investment funds had expressed interest in the offering, declining to disclose names.